renatoathaydes/structured_async/README.md

 }
 ```

-This will print `2 seconds later` and terminate successfully because an already scheduled `Future`
+This will actually print `2 seconds later`, but after only 1 second, and the program will terminate successfully because
-cannot be stopped from running.
+no more asynchronous calls were made within the Future.

 If you ever run into this problem, you can try to insert a few explicit checks to see if your task has been cancelled
 before doing anything.